RumitAP/innovative/README.md

 Next download `docker-compose`.

 Run `sudo docker-compose up -d --build` to get started.
 If you run into issues with images not being found, please run `docker pull <image>`.

+The application will be exposed on port `8001`.

 ## Set up without Docker